chentsulin/awesome-graphql/README.md

 * [GraphpostgresQL](https://github.com/solidsnack/GraphpostgresQL) - GraphQL for Postgres.
 * [sql-to-graphql](https://github.com/rexxars/sql-to-graphql) - Generate a GraphQL API based on your SQL database structure.
-* [PostGraphQL](https://github.com/postgraphql/postgraphql) - A GraphQL schema created by reflection over a PostgreSQL schema.
+* [PostGraphile](https://github.com/graphile/postgraphile) - A GraphQL API created by reflection over a PostgreSQL schema.
 * [rdbms-to-graphql](https://github.com/ebridges/rdbms-to-graphql) - A Java CLI program that generates a GraphQL schema from a JDBC data source.
+* [Prisma](https://github.com/graphcool/prisma) - Turn your database into a GraphQL API.
+Prisma lets you design your data model and have a production ready GraphQL API online in minutes.
+* [tuql](https://github.com/bradleyboy/tuql) - Automatically create a GraphQL server from any sqlite database.

 <a name="lib-lua" />